Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 - Includes only the entries from the function `webhooks/service` (which receives the notifications from SharePoint)
 - Parses the `message` as a json document (which is how this project writes the messages)
-- Includes only the entries that were successfully parsed (excludes those from the infrastructure)
+- Includes only the entries that were successfully parsed (that excludes logs from the infrastructure)

 ```kql
 traces